elomarii/CTF_4_DAY/THM/Cyborg.md

 ```

-The content of secrete was a bit disappointing XD
+The content of the secrete was a bit disappointing XD
 ```
 shoutout to all the people who have gotten to this stage whoop whoop!"
 ```